jnozzi/cocoadev.com/SiteContent/General/OddViewBehavior.markdown

 I heard somewhere that Shark is much better than Sampler.
 Is that true and what other CHUD tools can I use to improve my drawing code?

-''Look at it with [[QuartzDebug]] - don't think that's a CHUD tool though.''
+*Look at it with General/QuartzDebug - don't think that's a CHUD tool though.*

 ----

-'''The following is a currently unsolved mystery that could not find a better topical home than this one to preserve it for posterity'''
+**The following is a currently unsolved mystery that could not find a better topical home than this one to preserve it for posterity**

-Moved from the erstwhile NS-View-Troubles to this slightly-less-ineptly-named topic, it is a true classic in the anals of [[OddViewBehavior]], for you to study at your leisure:
+Moved from the erstwhile NS-View-Troubles to this slightly-less-ineptly-named topic, it is a true classic in the anals of General/OddViewBehavior, for you to study at your leisure:

 ----